suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 6. Decode the Encrypted Properties List, returning both the properties and the object payload.

-If extracting Key ID fails either due to missing `Secure Object KID` property within immutable properties or error from parsing, the client MUST discard the received MoQT Object.
+If extracting Key ID fails either due to missing `Secure Object Key ID` property within immutable properties or error from parsing, the client MUST discard the received MoQT Object.